SentientCoffee/Cappuccino-Engine-v2/README.md

 Currently, only Windows builds are supported.
 Other platforms will be supported in the future.

 ### Building
 All you have to do to build Cappuccino Engine is run `CappEngineGeneration.bat`, which is included in the files.
+A Sandbox application is included in the engine to see its capabilities.

-Then you can make a game project using the `CappGameGeneraion.bat` file in the `GameGeneration` folder, which will make a new project that links into the Cappuccino Engine.
+Optionally, you can make a game project using the `CappGameGeneraion.bat` file in the `GameGeneration` folder, which will make a new project that links into the Cappuccino Engine.
 Note that you need to have Cappuccino Engine installed and built <b>BEFORE</b> you try to make a game project.

 # One Last Thing